lop-Louis/northbook/docs/learn/index.md

 nav:
   - none
 search: false
+list_label: >
+  How we watch the pilot’s health and turn two simple signals into small, real changes.
 ---

 Use this page when you want to **see what we are learning** from how the chapter runs, not just what we planned.